Matt Keough: Career

-In the 1983 mid-season, the Athletics traded Keough to the New York Yankees for Marshall Brant and Ben Callahan.
+In the 1983 mid-season, the Athletics traded Keough to the Yankees for Marshall Brant and Ben Callahan.
 Nursing a sore arm, he spent parts of two seasons in the minors and returned to the majors with the St. Louis Cardinals late in 1985.
-The next year, he divided his playing time between Triple-A, the Houston Astros and Chicago Cubs.
-In 1987 he joined the Hanshin Tigers of Nippon Professional Baseball and pitched for them until 1990.
+The next year, he divided his playing time between Triple-A, the Houston Astros, and Chicago Cubs.
+In 1987, he joined the Hanshin Tigers of Nippon Professional Baseball and pitched for them until 1990.
 He attempted a comeback to the major leagues with the California Angels in 1991 spring training but did not make the roster.
 In March 1992, he tried again with the Angels and had made the major league roster, but while sitting in the dugout during an exhibition game in which he was later scheduled to pitch, he was hit in the right temple by a foul ball off the bat of San Francisco Giants' John Patterson, seriously injuring him and ending his playing career.

 Following his playing career, Keough worked for the A's and Angels both as a roving pitching coach and as an executive from 1992 to 1999.
-After that, he scouted for the Tampa Bay Devil Rays and was again an executive for the Oakland Athletics.
+After that, he scouted for the Tampa Bay Devil Rays and was again an executive for Oakland.

-Keough would occasionally throw a spitball.
-One time, however, his spitball backfired on him.
-Keough threw a spitball that Boston Red Sox second baseman Jerry Remy missed completely and had seemingly struck out.
-The umpire, seeing the tremendous break on the pitch, assumed Remy had fouled off the pitch and so he remained at bat with two strikes.
+Keough occasionally threw a spitball.
+Once, however, his spitball backfired on him.
+Keough threw a spitball that Boston Red Sox second baseman Jerry Remy missed and had seemingly struck out.
+Umpire Durwood Merrill, seeing the pitch end up in the dirt, assumed Remy had fouled off the pitch and so he remained at bat with two strikes.
 On the next pitch, Remy hit a home run, the last of his career.

-In a nine-season career, Keough posted a 58–84 record with 590 strikeouts and a 4.17 ERA in 1190 innings pitched, including seven shutouts and 57 complete games.
+In a nine-season career, Keough posted a 58–84 record with 590 strikeouts and a 4.17 ERA in 1,190 innings pitched, including seven shutouts and 57 complete games.

 Personal life

-Keough was the son of Marty Keough and the nephew of Joe Keough, both of whom also played in the majors.
+Keough's father, Marty Keough, and uncle, Joe Keough, both also played in the majors.

-Keough was married to actress and November 1980 Playboy Playmate of the month, Jeana Tomasino in 1984 but they later separated.
+Keough was married to actress and November 1980 Playboy Playmate of the month, Jeana Tomasino in 1984.
+They unofficially separated in the 1990s, legally separated in 2004, and divorced in 2019.
 The two appeared on reality television on The Real Housewives of Orange County.
-The couple had three children: Shane, Kara and Colton.
-Shane, their oldest son, is a third-generation professional baseball player, making it as far as the Stockton Ports, a Class A affiliate of the Oakland Athletics, before being released in 2010.
-Daughter Kara married NFL player Kyle Bosworth.
+The couple had three children: Shane, Kara, and Colton.
+Shane, their oldest son, played professional baseball, advancing as far as the Stockton Ports, a Class A affiliate of the Athletics, before being released in 2010.
+Kara married professional football player Kyle Bosworth.

-Keough was sentenced to 180 days in jail in 2005 for driving under the influence, to another 180 days in jail in 2008 for violating his probation by drinking alcohol and to a year in jail in 2010 for driving under the influence.
+Keough was sentenced to 180 days in jail in 2005 for driving under the influence, to another 180 days in jail in 2008 for violating his probation by drinking alcohol, and to a year in jail in 2010 for driving under the influence.

 Keough died on May 1, 2020, in California at the age of 64.
-His former wife Jeana revealed the cause of death was a pulmonary embolism.
+His ex-wife Jeana revealed the cause of death was a pulmonary embolism.